AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-mFISH.md

 Cells carry three levels of label, computed three different ways.

+The names come from the Allen Institute {term}`cell type taxonomy`, which nests {term}`class`, {term}`subclass`, {term}`supertype` and {term}`cluster`.
+The first two are used here in the same sense they carry there: `inhibitory` is a class, and `Pvalb`, `Sst`, `Vip` and `Lamp5` are the canonical inhibitory subclasses.
+The third level - clusters - is directly derived from the cell type taxonomy in this case.
+Clusters here are k-means groupings computed within each mouse from the panel of 22 or 27 genes; they are not the exact cluster labels from the reference taxonomy and do not correspond to a supertype or cluster in it.
+Read them as within-mouse structure finer than subclass.
+You can also perform your own clustering or map to the taxonomy if you wish.

+The three levels are described below from broadest to finest.

 **Class** — `excitatory`, `inhibitory`, or `unassigned` — comes from a threshold on raw marker counts.
 A cell needs at least 100 transcripts of a class marker to be called.
-Any of `Gad2`, `Pvalb`, `Vip`, `Sst`, or `Npy` clearing that bar makes a cell inhibitory; `Gad2` on its own under-calls, because it is only moderately expressed in some interneuron types. `Slc17a7` clearing the bar with no inhibitory marker makes a cell excitatory.
-Cells that clear both `Gad2` and `Slc17a7` are left `unassigned` rather than forced into one class, as are cells that clear nothing at all.
+Any of `Gad2`, `Pvalb`, `Vip`, `Sst`, or `Npy` clearing that bar makes a cell inhibitory; `Gad2` on its own under-calls, because it is only moderately expressed in some {term}`interneuron` types. `Slc17a7` clearing the bar with no inhibitory marker makes a cell excitatory.
+Cells that clear the threshold for both `Gad2` and `Slc17a7` are left `unassigned` rather than forced into one class, as are cells that meet none of the categories described above.

-`Lamp5` is a subclass marker but deliberately not one of the genes that can admit a cell to the inhibitory class.
-It is detected in roughly 45% of all cells in this tissue, so gating on it would admit most of the excitatory population.
+`Lamp5` is a subclass marker but deliberately not one of the genes that can admit a cell to the inhibitory class because it is also expressed in excitatory cells.
+Instead `Npy` is used, which is expressed in most Lamp5 cells but not excitatory cells.

+**Subclass** — `Pvalb`, `Sst`, `Vip`, or `Lamp5` (see the glossary definitions for {term}`parvalbumin-positive interneuron`, {term}`somatostatin cell` and {term}`VIP cell`) — comes from the expression of the four canonical subclass marker genes themselves.
+The assigned subclass is made based on which of the four markers has the highest mean normalized expression for each cell.
+Subclass labels are only given to cells that are assigned to the `inhibitory` class.

-**Cluster** comes from k-means run on the normalized matrix, separately within each class — 20 clusters among the inhibitory cells and 12 among the excitatory.
+**Cluster** labels in this dataset come from k-means run on the normalized expression matrix, separately within each class, with k=20 clusters among the inhibitory cells and k=12 among the excitatory cells.
 Each cluster is named for the genes most enriched in it relative to the other clusters, giving names like `Pvalb-2 (Mme/Calb1/Cck)`.
 Clustering is computed fresh for each mouse from that mouse's own data, so cluster identity is not comparable across animals: `Sst-3` in one mouse is not `Sst-3` in another.

-**Subclass** — `Pvalb`, `Sst`, `Vip`, or `Lamp5` — is assigned per cluster rather than per cell.
-Each inhibitory cluster takes whichever of the four canonical subclass markers has the highest mean normalized expression within it, so the label always agrees with what the heatmap shows.
-A cluster in which no marker stands out receives no subclass rather than a guess.
-Every cell in a cluster inherits its cluster's subclass.

-The check that these labels mean what they should is that each subclass is brightest in its own marker gene, `Gad2` is high across all four, and `Slc17a7` is near zero throughout.
+Clustering on the across mouse normalized expression data could be used to identify shared clusters across mice.

 Subclass is the level of resolution intended for most analyses.
 The cluster labels are present in the data for anyone who wants finer structure, with the